MislavJaksic/Jekyll-Tutorial/README.md

 ## Jekyll Tutorial

-Projects show how Jekyll projects are constructed.
+Projects show how Jekyll constructs sites.

 Tutorials explain how to create a Jekyll project.